Open Wednesdays-Mondays. Closed Tuesdays. Silver Passes only. Please read about our tour opening dates & safety information.

 With its beautiful views of the city, the Pacific Ocean and 40 acres of natural beauty, Presidio Park is where many folks come to enjoy a picnic and play on a sunny afternoon.
 The open park has a rich history and is known as the place where the first European settlements were founded in 1769.
 Also here is Junipero Serra Museum that showcases the San Diego Historical Society’s collection of original artifacts from that era.

 Life’s a beach in San Diego…until the sun goes down.
 Explore the darker side of this coastal city aboard a Ghosts & Gravestones tour, open right now.
-Travel back in time to haunted sites throughout Old Town, including the El Campo Santo Cemetery and the Whaley House, said to be the most haunted house in America.
-Your Ghost Hosts will uncover the eeries tales of San Diego’s most notorious ghosts and darkest events.
+Travel back in time to haunted sites throughout Old Town, including the El Campo Santo Cemetery.
+Your Ghost Hosts will uncover the eerie tales of San Diego’s most notorious ghosts and darkest events.
 And who knows, maybe you’ll meet Yankee Jim Robinson.
-But beware, he’s known to cause upheaval at both the cemetery and the Whaley House.
+But beware, he’s known to cause upheaval at the cemetery.